ProgrammerArk/Bank-API/README.md

 ## Security and Validation

-If a person with userID of 1 tries to access or modify someone else information by using X-User-Id of a different user, they receive a 403 with an error message: "You can only access your own user details"

-Reusing an already registered email is a 409 Conflict with the "message": "Email already exists",
+Added security and validation so that people who don't own the bank account (don't have a matching X-User-Id and userID) are unable to read update or modify any details of a different account.
+This is true for creating new bank account, modifying details, or deleting data and information.